ArboKraft/arbokraft_full/_posts/2016-11-19-Welcome-to-ArboKraft.md

 image:
   header: ""
   thumb: "posts/01-hello-thumb.png"
-  homepage: "you-can-delete-me-homepage.png"
+#  homepage: "you-can-delete-me-homepage.png"
 ---

-Welcome to ArboKraft !
 ![Ekans and Arbok]({{ site.urlimg }}/ekans-arbok.png)

-We shared our first exercises and will be updating with new one from time to time.
+Done.
+We published our first exercises and will be updating with new one from time to time.<br/>
-We hope you'll find those useful !
+We hope you'll find those useful !<br/>